Endzone Zodiac

 The ground

-Taurus sun and Mercury keep the draft's first impulses valuative — best-player-available logic, traditional position premiums, the safe pick.
+The Taurus sun keeps the draft's first impulses valuative — best-player-available logic, traditional position premiums, the safe pick.
 The first round opens under this grounding.
 Teams reaching for need over value are arguing with the chart.

 ♈︎

-Three planets stacked in Aries — bold, pioneering, willing-to-be-wrong energy.
+Four planets stacked in Aries — bold, pioneering, willing-to-be-wrong energy.
+Mars as ruler is in its own sign, amplifying the whole stack.
 The square between this stellium and the Taurus sun is the central tension of the draft.
 Conservative front offices feel the Taurus pull; audacious ones answer to the Aries stack.
-Expect a draft of statement picks and safe picks, sometimes back-to-back.
+Expect statement picks and safe picks, sometimes back-to-back.

 ♋︎